ibsh/libKeyFinder/README.md

   doSomethingWithMostRecentKeyEstimate(r.globalKeyEstimate);
 }

+// if you only want a single key estimate, or to squeeze
-// to squeeze every last bit of audio from the working buffer... k.finalChromagram(w);
+// every last bit of audio from the working buffer after
+// progressive estimates...
+k.finalChromagram(w);

 // and finally...